Mungert69/FreeNetworkMonitorBlog/content/posts/OptimizingNetworkPerformanceWithAIPoweredMonitoring.md

 ### Conclusion

-The Free Network Monitor Assistant is a powerful tool that leverages AI-powered monitoring to help you identify and address performance bottlenecks in your network.
+The Quantum Ready Monitor Assistant is a powerful tool that leverages AI-powered monitoring to help you identify and address performance bottlenecks in your network.
 By adding hosts to monitor, retrieving data, analyzing performance, running security assessments, and continuously monitoring, you can ensure your network operates at peak efficiency.

-For more insights and assistance, explore the functionalities of the Free Network Monitor Assistant by clicking the assistant icon at the bottom right of the page.
+For more insights and assistance, explore the functionalities of the Quantum Ready Monitor Assistant by clicking the assistant icon at the bottom right of the page.
 Happy monitoring!